themadbit/notes/version-control-class/README.md

-This notes, were used to check the knowledge of learners after classes on using the command line, version contribution and contirbuting to opensource projects.
+This notes, were used to check the knowledge of learners after classes on using the command line, version control, and contributing to opensource projects.

 Places used: KamiLimu Cohort 8.0